Road map for peace: Bush's call for new leaders

 The Roadmap was based on president Bush's idea that Palestinian terror was the primary obstacle for an Israeli–Palestinian peace agreement, that the Palestinian authorities (PA) were encouraging terrorism, and that the dismantling of the current Palestinian leadership was a prerequisite for a Palestinian state.
 In his speech of 24 June 2002, Bush said:

-"Peace requires a new and different Palestinian leadership, so that a Palestinian state can be born.
-I call on the Palestinian people to elect new leaders, leaders not compromised by terror." ...
-"And when the Palestinian people have new leaders, new institutions and new security arrangements with their neighbors, the United States of America will support the creation of a Palestinian state whose borders and certain aspects of its sovereignty will be provisional until resolved as part of a final settlement in the Middle East." ...
-"Today, Palestinian authorities are encouraging, not opposing, terrorism." ...
-"The Palestinian Authority has rejected your [the Israeli] offer at hand, and trafficked with terrorists."
+Peace requires a new and different Palestinian leadership, so that a Palestinian state can be born.
+I call on the Palestinian people to elect new leaders, leaders not compromised by terror. ...
+And when the Palestinian people have new leaders, new institutions and new security arrangements with their neighbors, the United States of America will support the creation of a Palestinian state whose borders and certain aspects of its sovereignty will be provisional until resolved as part of a final settlement in the Middle East. ...
+Today, Palestinian authorities are encouraging, not opposing, terrorism. ...
+The Palestinian Authority has rejected your [the Israeli] offer at hand, and trafficked with terrorists.

 Israel agreed.
-It wanted to expel Arafat, but the US opposed.
+It wanted to expel Arafat, but the U.S. opposed.
 Instead it was suggested to create the post of Prime Minister.
 In October 2003, the Government declared that "Arafat is the main obstacle for any progress in the Middle East peace process."
-Prime Minister Ariel Sharon said there is no hope for a political settlement "as long as [Arafat] is around.", but he considered expelling Arafat not good for Israel.
+Prime Minister Ariel Sharon said there is no hope for a political settlement "as long as [Arafat] is around", but he considered expelling Arafat not good for Israel.

 Introduction of a Prime Minister

 Although President Arafat had undertaken significant reform steps since May 2002, the process stalled from March 2003 due to both Israeli measures and internal political factors.
 In March 2003, President Arafat nominated Mahmoud Abbas for the post of the first Prime Minister.
-On 29 April, the Palestinian Parliament approved the appointment of the PM and his new Government.Arafat chooses Palestinian prime minister.
-CNN, 6 March 2003 However, a struggle for power between Abbas and Arafat as well as members of the old clique paralysed the new government.
+On 29 April, the Palestinian Parliament approved the appointment of the PM and his new Government.
+However, a struggle for power between Abbas and Arafat as well as members of the old clique paralysed the new government.
 Abbas was in a weak position, due to his failing to counter the Israelis, who refused to release prisoners and continued with the occupation of Palestinian cities, settlement activities, assassinations and incursions, and the maintenance of checkpoints.
 Abbas resigned in September 2003.
 Also under his successor Ahmed Qurei (Abu Alaa), the needed reform did not appear.
 An international task force concluded that only general elections could transform the political system, which, however, was impossible under the continued Israeli occupation.
 After Arafat's death in November 2004, Abbas was elected as the second President of the Palestinian Authority.